 Prevent

-Local authorities and partner agencies all have a role to play in working with local communities to support people who are vulnerable to being drawn into criminal activity.
-This could be in relation to drugs, knife crime, guns, gangs or involvement in violent extremism.
+Local authorities and partner agencies all have a role to play in working with local communities to support people who are susceptible to being drawn into criminal activity.
+Protecting individuals from the risk of radicalisation is an integral part of safeguarding duties and is similar in nature to protecting children and adults from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influence.

 Prevent is a challenging and complex area that requires national and local organisations to work together.
 It needs to include the experiences, energy and ideas of our local communities, as well as those of the members, staff and volunteers of local authorities and partner agencies.